olaoyesalem/Farm-Fund/README.md

 # Farm Fund

-Farm Fund is a revolutionary agric-tech dApp that empowers farmers and other agricultural stakeholders to secure capital for crop and tree planning.
+Farm Fund is a revolutionary agric-tech Defi that empowers farmers and other agricultural stakeholders to secure capital for crop and tree planning.
 Utilizing cutting-edge blockchain technology, Farm Fund operates a secure and transparent platform that enables investors to invest in tokens and earn returns based on a percentage of their total investment.

 ## Project Snapshot